Hello Fall! Ready for the best pumpkin muffin recipe for a cool weather morning? Good! Cause I’m about to share it with you.

 1/2 teaspoon ground ginger

 2 large eggs

 1 tablespoon white sugar

 1 teaspoon ground cinnamon

 2 tablespoons all-purpose flour

 - Preheat your oven to 350 degrees.
-In a large bowl combine the 2 cups of all-purpose flour, 1 and 1/4 cups white sugar, 1/2 cup dark brown sugar, 1 teaspoon of baking soda, 1/2 teaspoon of salt, 3 teaspoons cinnamon, 1/2 teaspoon of ginger, and 1/4 teaspoon of cloves.
-Use a whisk to make sure everything is combined, and make sure the brown sugar has mixed in evenly and you don’t have any clumps.
+In a large bowl combine the 2 cups of all-purpose flour, 1 cup white sugar, 1 teaspoon of baking soda, 3/4 teaspoon of salt, 3 teaspoons cinnamon, 1/2 teaspoon of ginger, and 1/4 teaspoon of cloves.
+Use a whisk to make sure everything is combined.

-- In a separate large or medium bowl, lightly whisk 2 eggs, then stir in the 15oz can of pumpkin puree, 1/2 cup oil and the 2 tablespoons of molasses.
+- In a separate large or medium bowl, lightly whisk 2 eggs, then stir in the 15oz can of pumpkin puree, 1/2 cup oil, 1/4 cup brown sugar, and the 2 tablespoons of molasses.
 Stir until everything has blended together.

 - Next, pour the pumpkin mixture into the flour mixture and stir until the wet batter has formed.
 Don’t over mix, just stir it enough until no more dry flour mixture is visible.

 - To make the streusel topping, combine 4 tablespoons of softened butter with 2 tablespoons of white sugar, 2 tablespoons of dark brown sugar, 5 tablespoons of quick oats, and 2 tablespoons of flour.
 Stir until combined.